knpuniversity/symfony3-upgrade/knpu/new-dir-structure.md

 cool: instead of the framework bundle turning on a lot of features automatically, you get to opt into the features you want available.

 Okay that is it!
 Enjoy your brand new fancy directory structure.
-I really it because the `var` directory is stuff I don't need to touch, the `app` directory is just configuration and the `tests/` are all together for the holidays.
+I really like it because the `var` directory is stuff I don't need to touch, the `app` directory is just configuration and the `tests/` are all together for the holidays.